-Use the spanning-tree mst forward-time global configuration command to set the forward-delay time for all multiple spanning-tree (MST) instances.
+Use the spanning-tree mst forward-time global configuration command on the switch stack or on a standalone switch to set the forward-delay time for all multiple spanning-tree (MST) instances.
 The forwarding time specifies how long each of the listening and learning states last before the interface begins forwarding.
 Use the no form of this command to return to the default setting.